branislavjenco/branislavjenco.github.io/posts/2021-05-25-python-json-simplejson.md

+---
-# json vs simplejson and Flask
+title: json vs simplejson and Flask
+---

 We use [Flask](https://flask.palletsprojects.com/en/2.0.x/) as our Python web server framework.
 Recently, our CI tests started failing with a JSON encoding error.
 Turns out, one of Flask's dependencies, the [`itsdangerous`](https://itsdangerous.palletsprojects.com/en/2.0.x/) package got recently updated to version 2.0.
 In the new version, the package [drops support for Python 2](https://itsdangerous.palletsprojects.com/en/2.0.x/changes/#version-2-0-0).
 For compatibility reasons, `itsdangerous` was using the `simplejson` package for serializing/deserializing JSON data.